Gülden (singer): Life and career

 Gülden was born in 1983 in Tekirdağ.
 She began songwriting while in secondary school.
 In 2001, she enrolled in Ege University State Conservatory and graduated in 2005 after studying basic sciences.

 While studying at university, she started performing at various locations across İzmir.
 She then joined the TRT crew and played violin during their concert tours.
 For 2 years, she was part of the Aegean Army's orchestra.
-Between 2008–2012, she settled in London with her husband who was a restaurant owner.
+Between 2008 and 2012, she settled in London with her husband, a restaurant owner.
 She was the conductor of a local choir in London and took the stage in the parliament.
 To record the demos for her songs, she went back to Turkey where she met with Emre Aydın.

 Gülden made her debut with the single "Unutamam Dedin", which was arranged by Mustafa Ceceli.
 Additionally, she wrote and composed "Soğuk Odalar", the lead single for Emre Aydın's 2012 album.
 She then performed a duet with Aydın.
 She released her debut studio album Sen Yokken Olanlar in 2014.
-The song "Yatsın Yanıma" from this album became a hit in Turkey and its music video garnered more than 95 million views on YouTube.
+The song "Yatsın Yanıma" from this album became a hit in Turkey and its music video garnered over 110 million views on YouTube.

 Gülden has a daughter, named Melissa Mutlu.